KBOI-TV

 KBOI-TV (channel 2) is a television station in Boise, Idaho, United States, affiliated with CBS.
 It is owned by Sinclair Broadcast Group alongside low-power CW+ affiliate KYUU-LD (channel 35).
-Both stations share studios on North 16th Street in downtown Boise, while KBOI-TV's transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.
+The two stations share studios on North 16th Street in downtown Boise; KBOI-TV's transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.